seppinho/pixyll/_posts/2015-08-27-cloudgene.md

 ### Introducing Cloudgene

-To abstract this command we developed [Cloudgene](http://cloudgene.uibk.ac.at), consisting of (a) a workflow system and (b) a cloud orchestration platform.
+To abstract this command we developed [Cloudgene](http://cloudgene.uibk.ac.at), consisting of (a) a workflow system (including [WDL](http://cloudgene.uibk.ac.at/developer-guide/)) and (b) a cloud orchestration platform.
 The idea behind Cloudgene is quite simple: If you are able to execute your Hadoop program on the command line, take some minutes and write a YAML configuration to connect your program with Cloudgene.
-Doing so, you are able to transform your Hadoop command line program into a web-based service, present your collaborators a scalable best-practices workflow and provide reproducible science.
+Doing so, you are able to transform your Hadoop command line program (or a set of programs) into a web-based service, present your collaborators a scalable best practices workflow and provide reproducible science.
-A typical YAML configuration file looks like this: (Please find the complete working Hadoop example [here](https://github.com/seppinho/mapreduce)).
+The YAML configuration for the command above looks like this:
 {% highlight yaml %}
 name: WordCount
 description:  MapReduce-WordCount